dipc-cc/hubbard/doc/examples/periodic.rst

 #.
 We will build the `HubbardHamiltonian` object, which will allow us to use the routines
    stored in this class to converge until we find the self-consistent solution.

 #.
-Then we can plot some physical quantities that may be relevant after the calculation with the Hubbard package.
+Then we can plot some physical quantities that may be relevant after the calculation with the hubbard package.

 .. code-block:: python

-      import Hubbard.hamiltonian as hh
+      import hubbard.hamiltonian as hh
-      import Hubbard.geometry as geometry
+      import hubbard.geometry as geometry
-      import Hubbard.sp2 as sp2
+      import hubbard.sp2 as sp2
-      import Hubbard.density as density
+      import hubbard.density as density
-      import Hubbard.plot as plot
+      import hubbard.plot as plot

       # Build sisl.Geometry object of a zigzag graphene nanoribbon of width W=16 C-atoms across,
-      # e.g., by using the function Hubbard.geometry.zgnr.
+      # e.g., by using the function hubbard.geometry.zgnr.
       # This function returns a periodic graphene ribbon along the x-axis.
       g = geometry.zgnr(16)

-      # Build tight-binding Hamiltonian using Hubbard.sp2 function
+      # Build tight-binding Hamiltonian using hubbard.sp2 function
       Hsp2 = sp2(g, t1=2.7, t2=0.2, t3=0.18, s1=0, s2=0, s3=0)

       # Build the HubbardHamiltonian object with U=2.0 eV at a temperature of kT=1e-5 in units